MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Experiments

 We provide results for the two methods that we propose to transfer knowledge from multiple GANs.
 We use \emph{MineGAN(multi)} to denote the method that mines from multiple GANs (see Section~\ref{sec:multipleGANs}).
 We also show the results of the fused model, which combines the separate pretrained GANs into a single conditional GAN (see Section~\ref{sec:fusion}).
 We then apply mining to the fused model.
 These results are indicated with the name \emph{MineGAN(fusion)}.
 When we compare to methods that can only be based on a single pretrained GAN (TransferGAN and ADGAN) we run with all pretrained models, and report only the best results.

 \minisection{Red vehicle dataset} For both the \textit{car} and \textit{bus} models, these pretrained networks generate cars and buses of a variety of different colors.
-We collect a target dataset of 200 images of \emph{red vehicle} (with resolution $256 \times 256$), which contains both red cars and red buses. \minisection{Winter church dataset} For both the \textit{winter} and \textit{church} models, we aim to adapt them to the target data: \textit{Winter church}.
+We collect a target dataset of 200 images of \emph{red vehicle} (with resolution $256 \times 256$), which contains both red cars and red buses.

+\minisection{Winter church dataset} For both the \textit{winter} and \textit{church} models, we aim to adapt them to the target data: \textit{Winter church}.
 We collect 200 target images (of $256 \times 256$ resolution).
 In this setting, each of the target images has an overlap with both pretrained domains of \textit{winter} and \textit{church} images.
 Differently to the \textit{red vehicle} images, here for each target image knowledge from both pretrained models is helpful.
 This setting is expected to be beneficial to the mining from conditional GANs explained in Sec.~\ref{sec:fusion}.

 Table~\ref{table:lsun_fid_pro}~(top rows) provides the quantitative results.
 On the \emph{Red vehicle} dataset, we consider three target sets with different car-bus ratios (0.3:0.7, 0.5:0.5, and 0.7:0.3) which allows us to evaluate the estimated probabilities $\pi_i$ of the selector.
 The results show that both MineGAN(multi) and MineGAN(fusion) outperfrom TransferGAN with a significantly lower FID score.
-We also show that our improved optimization (see Eqs.~\ref{eq:d_loss_permutate} and~\ref{eq:g_loss_permutate}) lowers the FID from 59.4 of the original MineGAN(multi)~\cite{wang2020minegan} to 53.2 (for the ratio cars:buses is 0.5:0.5).
+We also show that our improved optimization (see Eqs.~\ref{eq:d_loss_permutate} and~\ref{eq:g_loss_permutate}) lowers the FID from 59.4 of the original MineGAN(multi)~\citep{wang2020minegan} to 53.2 (for the ratio cars:buses is 0.5:0.5).
 Furthermore, the probability distribution predicted by the selector, reported in Table~\ref{table:lsun_fid_pro}~(bottom rows), matches the class priors of the target data.
 Finally, combining both Sparse Subnetwork Selection and GAN fusion, we obtain the best FID score of 48.5.

 The results on \emph{Winter church} confirm the results we obtain on \emph{red vehicle} and again our MineGAN approaches improve significantly over the TransferGAN.
 The main difference is that on this dataset the results with MineGAN(fusion) are better than those based on MineGAN(multi); the FID score drops significantly from 80.4 to 75.4.
 As discussed, this is expected, since for the correct generation of a single Winter church image, knowledge from both pretrained GANS is beneficial.
 Again, the best results are obtained with MineGAN++(fusion), leading to a further drop of more than 6 FID points.